Voice Studio Location

 Every student is given opportunities to perform, in an environment suited to his or her skill level.
-This may be a student recital, community event, or the Greater Moncton Music Festival - a competitive forum which most of my students regard as a highlight each year.
+This may be a student recital, community event, or the Greater Moncton Music Festival.
 We perform our songs from memory, dress up and learn about stage presence.
 Sometimes, we sing in harmony, with one or more other singers.
 Many of my students enjoy performing in musical theatre productions in the Moncton area, and they can often be heard in lead roles, such as in The Sound of Music, Oliver!, Mary Poppins, and Beauty and the Beast at the Capitol Theatre in recent years.

 Can Anyone Learn To Sing?

 In a word, yes!
 Singing is a skill, just like playing hockey.
 To learn the skill requires years of training with a qualified coach and lots of diligent practice.
 Of course, very few hockey players end up in the NHL... and not everyone who studies singing is Broadway-bound.
 But if you attend lessons regularly and complete the assigned work at home, you can - and should - expect

 noticeable improvement, beginning in your very first year of training.

 You may wish to take Royal Conservatory exams so you have certificates that document your progress every year.
 I am happy to prepare my students for examinations in theory and / or voice at any point in their studies.